LucaChet/secure-border-controller-sandbox/docs/architecture-workflow.md

 ***(9)*** The Contract is used to configure peering leveraging Liqo.

-***(10)*** The consumer’s Request intents are stored in a config map which is kept synchronized with the provider, and its name is writtend on the Contract.
+***(10)*** The consumer’s request intents are stored in a config map which is kept synchronized with the provider, and its name is written in the Contract.

 ***(11)*** Once offloading begins, the Secure Border Controller enforces initial isolation rules and harmonizes intents between consumer and provider.